How it all started…

-Following a serious case of post-Summer-Office depression, we gathered with the organizing team for an in-depth evaluation.
-We looked back at all the different experiments we ran, analyzed the outcomes and had some serious discussions on the way forward.
+Following a serious case of post-Summer-Office withdrawal, we gathered with the organizing team for an in-depth evaluation.
+We looked back at all the different experiments we ran, analyzed the outcomes and had some lengthy discussions on the way forward.

-We agreed that while Summer Office 1.0 could be called a success, but we realised that we stumbled into that classical millennial trap of wanting to do too much with too little time to do it right.
-Looking back it seemed obvious that focusing on culture, recruiting & clients was a bit of an overkill and that we missed opportunities because we spread ourselves too thin.
+We agreed that while Summer Office 1.0 could be called a success, we stumbled into that classical millennial trap of wanting to do too much with too little time to do it right.
+Looking back, it seemed obvious that focusing on culture, recruiting & clients was a bit of a stretch, and we missed opportunities because we spread ourselves too thin.